 - On February 6, 1765, Colonel Isaac Barre gave a speech and criticized the members of Parliament for taxing the colonies.
 He believed it would do significant harm to the relationship between Britain and the colonies.

-- On May 30, Patrick Henry delivered a speech before the Virginia House of Burgesses.
-The Burgesses adopted five of his ideas as the Virginia Resolves, which declared that Virginians should enjoy the same liberties and privileges as other Englishmen.
+- On May 29, Patrick Henry delivered a speech before the Virginia House of Burgesses.
+The next day, the Burgesses adopted five of his ideas as the Virginia Resolves, which declared that Virginians should enjoy the same liberties and privileges as other Englishmen.
 By the end of the year, 10 other colonies passed similar resolutions.

 - The legislatures of numerous colonies, including Massachusetts, New York, New Jersey, Rhode Island, and Connecticut sent letters to England protesting the Stamp Act.

 - On June 8, 1765, the Massachusetts Assembly sent a circular letter to the legislatures of the other colonies to “consult together on the present circumstances of the colonies.”

 - On October 7, 1765, 27 delegates from 9 of the 13 colonies assembled at a meeting in New York, known as the Stamp Act Congress, to discuss how the colonies could work together to show their opposition to the Stamp Act.
 Nearly a decade later, four of the attendees signed the Declaration of Independence.